OpenEvalProject/evals/manuscripts/elife-60165/v1/manuscript.md

 ## Abstract

 Systemic metabolic reprogramming induced by infection exerts profound, pathogen-specific effects on infection outcome.
 Here, we detail the host immune and metabolic response during sickness and recovery in a mouse model of malaria.
 We describe extensive alterations in metabolism during acute infection, and identify increases in host-derived metabolites that signal through the aryl hydrocarbon receptor (AHR), a transcription factor with immunomodulatory functions.
-We find that Ahr mice are more susceptible to malaria and develop high plasma heme and acute kidney injury.
-This phenotype is dependent on AHR in -/- Tek -expressing radioresistant cells.
+We find that Ahr-/- mice are more susceptible to malaria and develop high plasma heme and acute kidney injury.
+This phenotype is dependent on AHR in Tek-expressing radioresistant cells.
 Our findings identify a role for AHR in limiting tissue damage during malaria.
 Furthermore, this work demonstrates the critical role of host metabolism in surviving infection.

 ## Introduction